gfdfdxc/BMPMultiSteg/README.md

 ### How to use

-Open the software and select the working directory, the working directory should contain the image to be steganographed, the steganographed image will be saved in the `./steg` folder.
+Open the software and select the working directory, which should contain the images to be steganographed, you can choose any one or several images in the folder to be steganographed.

+The steganized images will be saved in the `./steg` folder.

 When extracting the file, you need to switch the working directory to the folder that contains the steganographic image, if the extraction is successful, it will generate `extracted.bin` in the current directory.